Oklahoma City Wrongful Death Lawyer

 Dealing with the death of a person you love is always a sorrowful experience.
 But it can be made worse if you believe that they died because of the negligence or carelessness of another person.

 At Hasbrook & Hasbrook, we specialize in helping people whose family members may have passed away as a consequence of wrongful death.
 As Oklahoma City wrongful death lawyers, we help you make a wrongful death claim and get the compensation you need for funeral costs and other expenses.
-Under the Oklahoma State statute of limitations, you must begin filing for wrongful death in the first two years after a family member passes away to be eligible for damages.
+Under the Oklahoma State statute of limitations, you must begin filing the claim in the first two years after a family member passes away to be eligible for damages.

 Who Can File A Wrongful Death Lawsuit In Oklahoma?